The Seder meal associated with Passover is a great way to find

 This sweet mixture is incredibly easy to make which makes this a

-good choice when youre looking for easy Passover recipes.
+good choice when you're looking for easy Passover recipes.
 It goes

 really with pancakes and matzah.
 You will need: